Do Go On - 314 - The Oak Island Mystery

 Somehow you made it worse, Dave.

-I was going to say what's in Lee's ass, but the question is,
+I was going to say what's in Lee's asked.

 Oh, under the big banana.